azat-co/practicalnode/chapter2/chapter2.md

 Express.js solves these and many other problems as abstraction and code organization.
 The framework provides a model-view-controller-like (MVC-like) structure for your web apps with a clear separation of concerns (views, routes, models).

 For the models (the M in MVC), we can use [Mongoose](http://mongoosejs.com) (<http://mongoosejs.com>) or [Sequelize](http://sequelizejs.com) (<http://sequelizejs.com>) libraries in *addition* to Express.js—more on this later in the book in Chapter 7.
-In this chapter we&#39;ll cover the basics of Express.js.
+In this chapter we&#39;ll cover just the basics of Express.js.
+This will be enough for you to start building your own small Express apps.

 Built on top this framework, Express.js applications can vary from bare-bones, back-end-only REST APIs to full-blown, highly scalable, full-stack (with [jade-browser](https://npmjs.org/package/jade-browser) (<https://npmjs.org/package/jade-browser>) and [Socket.IO](http://socket.io) (<http://socket.io>)) real-time web apps.
-To give some analogies to developers who are familiar with Ruby—Express.js is often seen as Sinatra, which has a very different approach to the Ruby on Rails framework.
-Express.js and Sinatra promote the configurability while Ruby on Rails *convention over configuration*.
+To give some analogies to developers who are familiar with Ruby and Ruby on Rails, Ruby on Rails is convention over configuration.
+Other frameworks like Sails and Loopback are more like Ruby's Ruby on Rails framework.
+Express.js on the other hand is often seen as another Ruby framework Sinatra, which has a very different approach to the Ruby on Rails framework.
+Express.js and Sinatra promote configurability, whereas Ruby on Rails promotes *convention over configuration*.

-Although Express.js is one of the most popular library on npm (15M downloads for Aug 2017), and the most mature and used Node.js framework, the playing field is still relatively level with many different frameworks, and new ones are released every month.
+Although Express.js is one of the most popular libraries on npm (16 million downloads only for June 2018), and is the most mature and most used Node.js framework, the playing field is still relatively level with many different frameworks, and new ones are released every month.
 Some of them, such as [Meteor](http://meteor.com) (<http://meteor.com>) and [Hapi](https://www.npmjs.com/package/hapi) (<https://www.npmjs.com/package/hapi>), show an interesting trend in attempts to merge front-end and back-end code bases.
-For a handpicked list of Node.js frameworks, refer to the [Node Framework](http://nodeframework.com) (<http://nodeframework.com>) resource.
+For a hand-picked list of Node.js frameworks, refer to the [Node Framework](http://nodeframework.com) (<http://nodeframework.com>) resource.

 When evaluating a Node.js framework for your project, use these easy steps to guide you:

 - Build a sample app, which is usually provided by the creators of frameworks on GitHub or official web sites.
 See how the app feels in terms of styles and patterns.
 - Consider the type of application you&#39;re building: prototype, production app, minimum viable product (MVP), small scale, large scale, and so on.
 - Consider the libraries already familiar to you and determine whether you can or plan to reuse them, and whether your framework plays nicely with them.
-Provide out-of-the-box solutions: template engines, database object-relational mapping(<http://en.wikipedia.org/wiki/Object-relational_mapping>) libraries (ORMs) / drivers, cascading style sheets(<http://en.wikipedia.org/wiki/Cascading_Style_Sheets>) (CSS) frameworks.
+Provide out-of-the-box solutions: template engines, database object-relational mapping (<http://en.wikipedia.org/wiki/Object-relational_mapping>) libraries (ORMs)/drivers, Cascading Style Sheets (<http://en.wikipedia.org/wiki/Cascading_Style_Sheets>) (CSS) frameworks.

-- Consider the nature of your application: REST API (with a separate front-end client), a traditional web app, or a traditional web app with REST API end points (such as Blog).
+- Consider the nature of your application: REST API (with a separate front-end client), a traditional web app, or a traditional web app with REST API endpoints (such as Blog).
-- Consider whether you need the support of reactive templates with WebSocket from the get-go (the Meteor, anyone?).
+- Consider whether you need the support of reactive templates with WebSocket from the get-go (or use the Meteor framework).
 - Evaluate the number of stars and follows on npm and GitHub to judge the popularity of the framework.
-More popular typically means more blog posts, books, screencasts, tutorials, and programmers exist; less popular means this is a newer framework, a niche/custom choice, or a poor choice.
+More popular typically means more blog posts, books, screencasts, tutorials, and programmers exist; less popular means it's a newer framework, a niche/custom choice, or a poor choice.
 With newer frameworks, there is a greater chance that contributing back to them will be valued, so pick your comfortable spot.
 - Evaluate npm, GitHub pages, and a framework&#39;s website for the presence of good API documentation with examples or open issues/bugs.
 If there are more than a few hundred, depending on popularity, this may not be a good sign.
 Also, determine the date of the last commit on the GitHub repository.
 Anything older than six months is not a good sign.

 # How Express.js Works

-Express.js usually has an entry point—aka, a main file.
-Most of the time, this is the file that we start with the node command; or export as a module, in some cases.
+Express.js usually has an entry point, a.k.a., the main file.
+The names of this file typically are `server.js`, `app.js` or `index.js`.
+Most of the time, this is the file that we start with the `node` command, or export it as a module, in some cases.
 And in this file, we do the following:

 1. Include third-party dependencies as well as our own modules, such as controllers, utilities, helpers, and models
-2. Configure Express.js app settings such as template engine and its file extensions
+2. Configure Express.js app settings, such as template engine and its file extensions
 3. Connect to databases such as MongoDB, Redis, or MySQL (optional)
-4. Define middleware such as error handlers, static files folder, cookies, and other parsers
+4. Define middleware such as error handlers, static file folder, cookies, and other parsers
 5. Define routes
 6. Start the app
 7. Export the app as a module (optional)